Synthetic Testing Anomaly Detection¶

 ---|---|

-Probe Type | Includes four probe types: HTTP , TCP , ICMP , WEBSOCKET . |
+Probing Type | Includes four probing types: HTTP , TCP , ICMP , WEBSOCKET . |

-Probe Address | Supports monitoring all or single probing tasks available within the current workspace. |
+Probing Address | Supports monitoring all or single probing tasks available for Synthetic Tests within the current workspace. |

 Metrics | Supports detection based on metric dimensions, including average response time, P50 response time, P75 response time, P90 response time, P99 response time, availability rate, number of error requests, number of requests, and availability rate. |

 Dimensions | Any string type (keyword ) fields in the configuration data can be selected as detection dimensions.
 Currently, up to three fields can be selected for detection dimensions.
 By combining multiple detection dimension fields, a specific detection object can be determined.
-Guance will determine whether the statistical metrics corresponding to a certain detection object meet the threshold conditions for triggering events.
-If the conditions are met, an event will be generated.For example: selecting detection dimensions host and host_ip results in the detection object {host: host1, host_ip: 127.0.0.1} . |
+Guance will determine whether the statistical metrics corresponding to a detection object meet the threshold conditions for triggering, and if they do, an event will be generated.For example: selecting detection dimensions host and host_ip , the detection object could be {host: host1, host_ip: 127.0.0.1} . |

-Filtering | Filters the data of the detection metrics based on metric tags, thus limiting the scope of detection.
-One or more filtering conditions can be added for exact match, partial match, and non-partial match. |
+Filtering | Filters the data of the detection metrics based on metric tags, thereby limiting the scope of the detected data.
+You can add one or more label filters, fuzzy matches, and fuzzy mismatches as filtering conditions. |

 Quantity Statistics